trumanmiller/restart-server/README.md

 A: Also no.

 - Q: Does only the server need this mod or does the client need it too?
 A: Only the server needs this mod.
-Singleplayer/LAN is not supported.

 ## License